adminteractive/drupalstack/README.md

 # Drupalstack

 ## Unsupported project notice
-**This project is not supported.
+This project is not supported anymore.
 Please consider migrating to tools like ddev or Lando.

+## About

 Docker based development environment for Drupal 8 using only official Docker images.